 Hazeldean Valley is now home to the Cowhouse Market, situated in the barn that used to house 640 top producing, contented dairy cows.
-People of all shapes and sizes can enjoy a day out riding the exciting Mountain Bike trails or just walking the dogs and enjoying some time out with friends.
-Hazeldean Brewing Company will soon be set up in one of the old barns.
+People of all shapes and sizes can enjoy a day out riding the exciting Mountain Bike trails, trail running or just walking the dogs and enjoying some time out with friends.
+Hazeldean Brewing Company will soon build their brewery on Hazeldean Valley.
 More exciting ventures are planned for Hazeldean Valley so watch this space.

 It all started in 1944 with a small herd of about 20 Ayrshire cows coming up on a train from the Cape.
 The old farm buildings were built with unskilled labour during the Second World War.
 These included the barn and cow shed where 100 cows could be milked by hand.
-This later became the calf barn and is now destined to become a micro brewery and wedding venue soon.
+This later became the calf barn and is now destined to become a venue at Hazeldean Valley.

 A dairy was built on the farm which pioneered the Ayrshire brand.
 At one stage the herd was the biggest Ayrshire herd in South Africa, peaking at about 950 cows in milk i.e. almost 2000 animals in the herd.
 The stud Ayrshire cows also won prizes at agricultural shows, the highlight being when Milkyway Loretta 4 won the supreme dairy champion at the Centenary Rand Easter Show in 1995.